Internal Links

 Shit.
 If one had turned up in my 20s, fine.
 But I have never been interested

-in something that looks like John Prescott with a skirt and wig.
+in something that looks like Les Dawson in drag.
 If you marry something like that you will regret it for life or

 be divorced very quickly.
 Why settle for something second best when you deserve better?
 I guess most people